fogbow/fogbow-deploy/README.md

 To know more about the ***behavior.conf*** constants please see [please-give-me-an-explanation-link](http://www.fogbowcloud.org).

 After the **behavior.conf** edition is necessary to edit the federation identity, authorization and local user credentials mapper configuration files that were configured in the **behavior.conf**.
+These editions should be made in the **behavior-plugins** directory.

 #### Federation identity configuration